 Deborah Lynn Irmas

-Since 2005, Deborah has extensively exhibited in California at Santa Monica Art Studios, Santa Monica Museum of Art, the Venice Art Walk (2012-2015), Barba Contemporary Gallery and various art spaces in forms of both solo and group exhibitions.
-She is also permanently exhibited at Museum of Latin American Art.
-Strongly rooted in Los Angeles, Deborah has received various awards with the beginning from Award of Merit by Society of Illustrators back in 1987 and has been recently awarded with membership by 825 Gallery of Los Angeles Art Association in 2015.
-She also received Clifton Webb Scholarship in University of California Los Angeles where she completed a Bachelor degree in Painting, Sculpture and Graphic Art (1980).
-Afterwards, she accomplished courses of fashion illustration, graphic design, textile design and printmaking in past decades and has been currently undertaking painting at Tom Wudl Studio since 2012.
+Since 2005, Deborah has extensively exhibited in California at the Santa Monica Art Studios, the Santa Monica Museum of Art, the Venice Art Walk (2012-2015), Barba Contemporary Gallery and various art spaces in forms of both solo and group exhibitions.
+She is also permanently exhibited at the Museum of Latin American Art.
+Strongly rooted in Los Angeles, Deborah has received various awards such as the Award of Merit by Society of Illustrators (1987) and has been recently awarded with membership by 825 Gallery of Los Angeles Art Association (2015).
+She also received a Clifton Webb Scholarship, UCLA where she completed a Bachelor degree in Painting, Sculpture and Graphic Art (1980).
+Afterwards, she accomplished courses of fashion illustration, graphic design, textile design, and printmaking in past decades and has been currently undertaking painting at Tom Wudl Studio since 2012.